 Alla Nikitina was born in Ukraine and began her early training at the Donetsk School of Ballet.
 She was invited to attend St. Petersburg State Academy of the Arts in Russia where she studied the Vaganova method of classical ballet, and was extensively trained in all methods of character dance.

 Nikitina graduated from the Academy with honors in 1979.
-She then embarked on a successful career with a number of Russian dance companies.
-Soon, she was performing as a soloist at the prestigious State Academic Ensemble of Dance in Russia.
+She then embarked on a successful career with a number of Russian dance companies, and became a soloist at the prestigious State Academic Ensemble of Dance in Russia.
 In 1985, Nikitina founded the Rovesnik Dance Company in Kiev, Ukraine.
 Her company’s numerous appearances received high awards for excellence and mastership at national and international dance competitions and festivals.
 This includes the first prize at the First National Choreographer’s competition in Ukraine in 1985.
 Nikitina was also honored with the much sought after N. Livitsky National Award for her work as a choreographer.